yehudacohen/alchemy/alchemy-web/docs/providers/ai/data.md

 });
 ```

-## Using File Context
+## With File Context

-Generate documentation using file context:
+Use alchemy template literals to include file context:

 ```ts
 import { Data } from "alchemy/ai";